Hertheywale/Analyzing-CIA-Factbook-Data-Using-SQL/README.md

 * population_growth — the annual population growth rate, as a percentage.
 * area — the total land and water area.

-This project was carried our with the jupyter notebook.
+This project was carried out with the jupyter notebook.